dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 * `ToListAsync` is the asynchronous version of the `ToList` extension method.

-Some things to be aware of when you are writing asynchronous code that uses the Entity Framework:
+Some things to be aware of when you are writing asynchronous code that uses EF:

 * Only statements that cause queries or commands to be sent to the database are executed asynchronously.
 That includes, for example, `ToListAsync`, `SingleOrDefaultAsync`, and `SaveChangesAsync`.
 It does not include, for example, statements that just change an `IQueryable`, such as `var students = context.Students.Where(s => s.LastName == "Davolio")`.